dongjk/dongjk.github.io/_posts/2018-05-21-Faster_R-CNN_step_by_step,_Part_I.markdown

 and Fast R-CNN, after it there have Mask R-CNN.

-In this post, I will implement Faster R-CNN step by step in keras, build a trainable model, and dive into the details of all trick part.
+In this post, I will implement Faster R-CNN step by step in keras, build a trainable model, and dive into the details of all tricky part.

-Before start, I suppose you already known some convolution neural network, objection detection and keras basics.
+Before start, I suppose you already known some convolutional neural network, objection detection and keras basics.

 ## Overview